 Many individuals believe that certain nonprescription medications are the best way to get flu relief.
 Others feel homoeopathy or homeopathic remedies work better for flu relief.
 Even so, others feel only their doctor can help make the proper choice.

-Below are some common, and not so common tips and remedies for flu relief.
-Some of the remedies are homeopathic; others are over-the-counter medications; while others are prescription medicine.
+Below are some common, and not so common flu relief tips and remedies.
+Some of the remedies are homeopathic; others are over-the-counter medications; while others are prescription medications.

 2) Just like putting your toothbrush in a cup of hydrogen peroxide, you may want to put a few drops of hydrogen peroxide in your ears with a cotton ball or a Q-tip.
 It can also help kill flu (or cold) germs.
 Occasionally the hydrogen peroxide will burn a little.
 Drain the excess fluid out onto a Kleenex or paper towel.
 Hydrogen peroxide is said to be most effective when it’s used asap after getting sick.